15 Best Things To Do in Boulder City

 8. Get Out on the Water

-Boulder City’s proximity to Lake Mead and the Colorado River means plenty of opportunity to get out on the water – which I highly recommend if you have the time.
-It’s the best way to appreciate the lake and see everything from a different perspective.
+Boulder City’s proximity to Lake Mead and the Colorado River means plenty of opportunities to get out on the water.
+If you have the time, it’s a chance to see and appreciate the lake, and the park, from a different perspective.

 9. Buy a Space Pen